 So, unfortunately, what most people say is the longest word in the English language isn’t a word at all.

-What’s the longest English word in the dictionary?
+What is the longest English word in the dictionary?

-Some say the longest word in the English language is the chemical name of titin, the largest known protein, which is a whopping 189,819 letters long.
+As we mentioned above, and according to Merriam-Webster, the longest word in the English language is the chemical name of titin, the largest known protein, which is a whopping 189,819 letters long.
 Scientific words can get extremely long, as they are often not simply arbitrary names, but a detailed description of the substance in question.

 💡 Apparently, it would take you over 3.5 hours to pronounce it in full.
 That’s 42 days’ worth of flashcard revision on the MosaLingua app!
 If you wanted to post this word on Twitter, you’d have to put it in over 1,355 separate tweets!